andyjud/awesome/README.md

 ## Installation

+### Set Up
 1. Create folder and open up with your preferred IDE (eg. VS Code)
 2. Download Github Desktop and connect to your Github account
 3. Clone repository with Github Desktop, choose the correct path to your folder
 4. Duplicate staticfiles folder and rename it "static"
 5. Get the .env file and save it into the a_core folder

+### Terminal / Command Line
+1. Install Python (python.org, check if installed: python --version)
-6. Activate Virtual Environment (eg. venv)
+2. Activate Virtual Environment (eg. venv)
-8. pip install -r requirements.txt
+3. pip install -r requirements.txt
-9. python manage.py migrate
+4. python manage.py migrate
-10. python manage.py createsuperuser
+5. python manage.py createsuperuser
-11. python manage.py runserver
+6. python manage.py runserver

 ## How to add a feature